 New students starting in the Summer may apply their financial aid to either the past or next academic year.
 Students beginning in a term other than Summer should complete the FAFSA for that academic year.
-For example, students planning to start in Summer 2016 could complete either the 2015-2016 FAFSA or the 2016-2017 FAFSA.
-However, students planning to start in Fall 1 2016 should complete the 2016-2017 FAFSA, as would students planning to start in Spring 2 2017.
+For example, students planning to start in Summer 2017 could complete either the 2016-2017 FAFSA or the 2017-2018 FAFSA.
+However, students planning to start in Fall 1 2017 or later should complete the 2017-2018 FAFSA.

 If you have any questions about which FAFSA you should file, please contact Ann Marie Cameron-Thompson, Director of Financial Aid, at financialaid [at] cityvision [dot] edu for clarification.

-3. Once the FAFSA is received and processed in our office the student's file will be pulled for awarding in groups based on the date all the information was received.
+3. Once the FAFSA is received and processed in our office the student's file will be pulled for awarding in groups based on the date all the information was received, including any required verification documents.
 Awards are made on a first-come, first-served basis.

-4. Based on a student's enrollment, an estimated Cost of Attendance (COA) will be assigned for packaging purposes.
-The COA includes all tuition costs and the cost of books and supplies.
-City Vision University is an online-only institution, but the COA includes the cost of the student's living expense for the year.
+4. An estimated Cost of Attendance (COA) will be assigned by City Vision University for packaging purposes.
+The COA includes all tuition costs and the cost of books and supplies as direct costs.
+City Vision University is an online-only institution, but the COA also includes the cost of the student's living expenses for the year as indirect costs.